Our next project is currently being researched – The Office of St. Gengulphus.

 In this day and age of increasing numbers of divorces, broken and unhappy marriages it seems appropriate to try to breathe some new life into this neglected cultus.
 Music for this office is not listed in the 55 volume Analecta Hymnica Medii Aevi (an invaluable resource for historians of liturgy, music, and more generally, the Latin poetry of the medieval Church) – an indication of this office’s rarity.

-We located much of the office (Magnificat antiphon for the first vespers, full matins – invitatorium, 9 antiphons and 9 responds – and full lauds) of St. Gengulphus in an early 13th century manuscript.
-This manuscript (Metz 461) was lost in a bombing raid in WWII, but survived in a microfilm made by the Abbey of Solesmes in the interbellum years to support their research into chant restoration.
+We located much of the office (Magnificat antiphon for the first vespers, full matins – invitatorium, 9 antiphons, 6 readings and 9 responds – and full lauds) of St. Gengulphus in a 13th century manuscript.
+This manuscript (Metz 0461) was lost in a bombing raid in WWII, but survived in a microfilm made by the Abbey of Solesmes in the interbellum years to support their research into chant restoration.
 An early hymn for Gengulphus was also found in an 11th century manuscript – text only, still (late 2019) searching for the appropriate music for this hymn.
-This proved more difficult than finding the office material but we did locate it in Monumenta Germaniae Historica in an account by a very renowned 20th century German historian – Wilhelm Levison – on the life of St Gengulphus.
-He refers to an 11th century manuscript in Berlin – but we still (October 2019) have to confirm this in the referred manuscript itself for 100% certainty.
+This proved more difficult than finding the office material but we did locate it in Monumenta Germaniae Historica (see page 170) in an account by a very renowned 20th century German historian – Wilhelm Levison – on the life of St Gengulphus.
+He refers to an 11th century manuscript in Berlin – but we still have to confirm this in the referred manuscript itself for 100% certainty (it is not online).

 Top image: St Gangolf (Stuttgarter Passionale ca. 1150)